shieldworks/aegis-web/docs/contributing.md

 > **Can I Use Something Other than Minikube and Docker**?
 >
-> Of course you can use any Kubernetes cluster to develop, deploy, and test
+> Of course, you can use any Kubernetes cluster to develop, deploy, and test
 > **Aegis**.
 >
 > Similarly, you can use any OCI-compliant container runtime.
 It does not